1985 Miami Hurricanes football team

 The 1985 Miami Hurricanes football team represented the University of Miami during the 1985 NCAA Division I-A football season.
 It was the Hurricanes' 60th season of football.
-The Hurricanes were led by second-year head coach Jimmy Johnson and played their home games at the Orange Bowl.
+The Hurricanes were led by second-year head coach Jimmy Johnson and played their home games at the Miami Orange Bowl.
 They finished the season 10–2 overall.
-They were invited to the Sugar Bowl where they lost to Tennessee, 35-7.
+They were invited to the Sugar Bowl, where they lost to Tennessee, 35–7.